apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.memoryOverhead</code></td>
   <td>AM memory * 0.07, with minimum of 384 </td>
   <td>
-    Same as `spark.yarn.driver.memoryOverhead`, but for the ApplicationMaster in client mode.
+    Same as `spark.yarn.driver.memoryOverhead`, but for the Application Master in client mode.
   </td>
 </tr>
 <tr>